lambi702/MLOps-TripleP/README.md

 ## Overview

 Welcome to MLOps-TripleP, a Python-based project designed to predict solar panel production over university parking areas.
-This innovative project leverages machine learning models and real-time weather data to provide accurate forecasts, aiding in the optimization of energy consumption and enhancing sustainability efforts.
-By contributing to MLOps-TripleP, you're participating in a movement towards more informed decision-making in energy management.
+This innovative project leverages machine learning models and real-time weather data to provide accurate forecasts, aiding in the optimization of energy consumption and enhancing sustainability efforts. **The ML pipeline incorporates data processing, model training, prediction, and automated updates via GitHub Actions to ensure the model's accuracy with daily data refreshes.** By contributing to MLOps-TripleP, you're participating in a movement towards more informed decision-making in energy management.

 ## Features
 This project is made for Spring 2024 MLOps Lecture.